enhance-dev/enhance.dev/app/docs/md/unsorted/learn-wip/learn-sessions.md

 ## Implementing a session with set-cookie

-Lets look at how we might build a session out of cookies for our app.
+Lets look at how we might build a session out of cookies for an app.

 Add an API route at `/app/api/cookie.mjs` with the following: